Visit Santa Cruz County

 The heirloom garden at the Live Oak Grange transforms into a sparkling patch filled with hand-blown glass pumpkins and gourds crafted by Chris Johnson Glass.
 Explore colorful works of art, meet local glassblowers, and enjoy a family-friendly, dog-friendly fall tradition.

-Grand Opening for La Bahia Hotel and Spa – September
+La Bahia Hotel and Spa Open!

-Experience the grand opening of the long-awaited La Bahia Hotel & Spa—Santa Cruz’s newest oceanfront luxury resort just steps from the Boardwalk.
+Now open, experience the long-awaited La Bahia Hotel & Spa—Santa Cruz’s newest oceanfront luxury resort just steps from the Boardwalk.

 Downtown Santa Cruz Harvest Festival – October 4, 2025